-The most common outboard hydraulic steering cylinder is the front-mount type made by Teleflex Marine (teleflexmarine.com).
+The most common outboard hydraulic steering cylinder in service as of this writing is probably the front-mount type branded Teleflex Marine, and now made by SeaStar Solutions.
 This system is reliable, but with age it can leak, usually around the seal glands on the ends where the piston rod enters and exits the cylinder.